Showing posts with label Biting criticism. Show all posts

 The trial procedures were also plagued by repeated aberrations, and were far from due process of law.
 Even I, who had no connection or vested interest with the "defendants" and studied the trial as just another historical event, felt outraged.
 It was a method that inspires a sense of justice.

-However, to this day, I have never come across an article or book that rationally explains the legal legitimacy of the Tokyo Trials, both in terms of substantive law and procedural law.
+On the other hand, to this day, I have never come across an article or book that rationally explains the legal legitimacy of the Tokyo Trials, both in terms of substantive law and procedural law.

 This is our starting point.